Global Tyre brand, Radar Tyres Secures Strategic Multi-Year Partnership with Cricket South Africa as their Global Partner

 News provided byOmni United

 SINGAPORE, Jan.
-28, 2026 /PRNewswire/ -- Radar Tyres is proud to announce that it has signed a strategic multi-year partnership with Cricket South Africa (CSA), becoming the Global Partner for the Proteas across all major formats.
+29, 2026 /PRNewswire/ -- Radar Tyres, the flagship brand of Singapore-headquartered Omni United, is proud to announce that it has signed a strategic multi-year partnership with Cricket South Africa (CSA), becoming the Global Partner for the Proteas across all major formats.

 As part of the agreement, Radar Tyres will hold Headline sponsorship rights for the Proteas Men's and Women's T20 International teams, Associate Partner for the Proteas Men's and Women's ODI and Test teams and Headline Partner of the Proteas Under-19 Men's and Women's teams.